bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 - How to defer decisions by using Mocks ?
 - Using mock that complies with Gerard Meszaros standard.
 - How to use as_null_object ?
-- How to write contract specs to keep mocks in sync with code ?
+- How to write contract specs to keep mocks in sync with production code ?

 ## Guessing Game Description ##